-HDF249 Introduction to Working with Infants and Toddlers 3 class hr/wk, 3 cr.
+HDF249 Introduction to Working with Infants and Toddlers

 Assists child care practitioners who work with infants and toddlers in child development centers and home settings.
 Focuses on understanding, facilitating, and respecting infant and toddler development.
 Appropriate environmental planning, activities, and observation skills will be discussed, demonstrated, and practiced.
 F, W